Vermont Journal

 This recipe makes about 25 large rosettes.

-Dishing it out: Called struva in Swedish, these delicate treats were not common in our family, maybe because there were four of us kids and Mom had little time to stand over a hot pan of oil without one or the other of us needing (or wanting!) her full attention.
+Fika for me would include Rosettes, called struva in Swedish, these delicate treats and were not common in my growing up years.
+This may be because there were four of us kids and Mom had little time to stand over a hot pan of oil without one or the other of us needing (or wanting!) her full attention.
 When she did make these, usually for a special occasion, she would always save one for each of us.
 A rosette covered with powdered sugar and a cup of “tea” was about as special a tea-party as any child could wish for.

 Enjoy!